maubuz/2W6-Notes/docs/wk10/responsive_images.md

 <br>

-**There are two approaches in native HTML to ensure the right image size is used for the right viewport width:**
+**There are two approaches in HTML to ensure the right image size is used for the right viewport width:**

 -  `srcset` attribute - for serving different sizes of the same image.
 - `<picture>` element - for serving a different image altogether at a new layout configuration.